rails/rails/guides/source/classic_to_zeitwerk_howto.md

 In Rails 7 there is only `zeitwerk` mode, you do not need to do anything to enable it.

-Indeed, the setter `config.autoloader=` does not even exist.
-If `config/application.rb` has it, please just delete the line.
+Indeed, in Rails 7 the setter `config.autoloader=` does not even exist.
+If `config/application.rb` uses it, please delete the line.

 How to Verify The Application Runs in `zeitwerk` Mode?